Chris Pond (politician): Early life

+Pond is the author of numerous books and articles on the history of Essex and the Epping Forest area, and on railways and architectural history; and has served in various capacities in the Victorian Society and Loughton & District Historical Society, and as president of the Walthamstow Historical Society.

 Political career

-A member of the Loughton Residents Association, he has been an elected independent politician, as town councillor on Loughton Town Council since 1996, district councillor on Epping Forest District Council since 2014, and county councillor on Essex County Council since 2005, where he is (2017) leader of the Non-aligned Group and (2021), Leader of the Opposition.
+A member of the Loughton Residents Association, Pond has been an elected independent politician, as town councillor on Loughton Town Council since 1996, district councillor on Epping Forest District Council since 2014, and county councillor on Essex County Council since 2005, where he was (2017) leader of the Non-aligned Group and (in 2021) Leader of the Opposition.
 He was a member, and latterly Chairman, of the Lopping Hall Trust charity from 2000 to 2014.

+He was instrumental in securing refusal of an application to demolish most of the cordite factory at the Waltham Abbey Royal Gunpowder Mills in 2016.
+At Epping Forest District Council in 2021, he moved the motion and outlined the reasons for rejecting an application to build a large depot on green belt land at Waltham Abbey for Next plc, a decision that was subsequently upheld by the Planning Inspectorate and was reported as a victory for the countryside over big business.

 During the years 1997 to 2005, he was often confused with Chris Pond, then MP for Gravesham, because of the unusual coincidence of the shared name and age.

 Personal life

 He married Caroline Copeman in 1973.